aela-mason/SNHU_Portfolio/README.md

 # SNHU_Portfolio

+Retrospective:
+  * User needs should be determined through interactions with the client, end users, or stakeholders.
+Stories help by giving these needs a common structure, certain things each story must have that help both in querying users for needs and in the team's efforts to move stories forward in development.
+  * One thing I'll be taking forward into future projects is Test-Driven Development.
+    It has really stuck out to me as a process.
+When I used to be a teacher, rubrics were one of my key tools.
+They ensured that students knew the expectations of each assignment, and that the student and I would both score their work the same way.
+    That's what TDD feels like to me.
+It's how I know my code is complete, and it's how anyone I'm working with knows what my intent is with a piece of code.
+  * Being a good team member in software development is truly about transparency and communication.
+The best programmer in the world will be a detriment to the team if they aren't able to convey their needs and their progress to the team, and if they aren't able to understand what their team needs from them.

 Grocery tracking:
   * This program was intended to help a grocery store track the frequency with which they were selling specific items, and to be able to prompt the system for that data in a